jpettersson/web-lib/README.md

 web-lib *microgem*
 ==================

-* When working in Rails & Middleman, JS libraries and CSS frameworks are real dependencies.
+When working with Rails & Middleman:
+* JS libraries and CSS frameworks are real dependencies.
 * Trying to manage them outside of Bundler creates a mess.

 That's why I've packaged my most frequently used JS & CSS libs into a microgem that I can install